This page provides repairing and rebuilding information for Arkansas residents impacted by disaster.

 - Residents are required to start construction and repair only after they have received permits from their local building department.

-Cleaning Up After a Flood and/or a Tornado
+Cleaning Up After a Tornado

 If you had water in your home, mold can become a health issue you will need to address.
 The following precautions are suggestions you may want to use: